-On Galileo, the VIN pin can be used to supply 5V to connected shields or devices.
-However, VIN should not be used to supply voltage to Galileo.
-If there is a need to supply additional external voltage to a shield using VIN then the VIN jumper should be removed from Galileo to break the connection between the on-board 5V supply and the VIN connection on the board header.
+On Galileo, the VIN pin can be used to supply 5V from the regulated power supply connected at the power jack to attached shields or devices.
+If there is a need to supply more than 5V to a shield using VIN then the VIN jumper should be removed from Galileo to break the connection between the on-board 5V supply and the VIN connection on the board header.